srsudar/SyncVerifier/README.md

 ### Query Summary

-If the ping is successful, you will see the url, status code, and response body.
+If the ping is successful, you will see the url, status code, any headers, and the response body.

 <p align="center">
   <img